Siddhesh25082001/Collaboration/README.md

 Commit all the changes from the staging area
 ```
-git commit -m "message
+git commit -m "message"
 ```

+Push

-Push The changes in the repository from main branch
+- Push The changes in the repository from main branch
 ```
 git push
 ```

-Push Changes in repository from different branch other than main
+- Push Changes in repository from different branch other than main
 ```
 git push origin <branchName>
 ```